| Classic

 Care must be taken in assembling the nose gear (parts 19, 23) to

+prevent the nose wheel from being misaligned.
 I painted my F-5 with Testor’s Model Master Vietnam colors and then

 highlighted the panel lines with a drafters lead.
 I then weathered the